iAmKankan/MachineLearning_With_Python/Linear Regrassion/correlation.md

-### Detection
+### :yellow_circle: Detection
 * There are solutions where programmetically detection of colinearity-
    - Bivariate correlation
    - Variance Inflation Factor (VIF)

-### Tests for Multicollinearity
+### :yellow_circle: Tests for Multicollinearity

-1. **Calculate the correlation coefficient (r) for each pair of the X-variables.** If any of the r-values is significantly different from zero, then the independent variables involved may be collinear.
+:large_blue_diamond: 1. **Calculate the correlation coefficient (r) for each pair of the X-variables.** If any of the r-values is significantly different from zero, then the independent variables involved may be collinear.

 <img src="https://latex.codecogs.com/svg.image?r=\frac{Coverrience&space;X_iX_j}{\sigma_i\sigma_j}" title="r=\frac{Coverrience X_iX_j}{\sigma_i\sigma_j}" />